aaaorg/sbf-scan/PRIVACY.md

 # Privacy Policy

-Disketa built the SBF Scan app as a open source free app.
-This SERVICE is provided by Disketa at no cost and is intended for use as is.
+Arcane Apps Alchemists built the SBF Scan app as a open source free app.
+This SERVICE is provided by Arcane Apps Alchemists at no cost and is intended for use as is.

 This page is used to inform website visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.